andrewjahn/AndysBrainBook/docs/MRtrix/MRtrix_Course/MRtrix_07_Streamlines.rst

 Remember to inspect this image to make sure that the streamlines end where you think they should; in other words, the streamlines should be constrained to the white matter, and they should be color-coded appropriately.
 For example, the corpus callosum should be mostly red, and the corona radiata should be mostly blue.

 Although we have created a diffusion image with reasonable streamlines, also known as a **tractogram**, we still have a problem with some of the white matter tracts being over-fitted, and others being under-fitted.
-This problem can be addressed by using the ``tcksift2`` command.
+This can be addressed with the ``tcksift2`` command.

 Refining the Streamlines with tcksift2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^